silviagonzalez98/Movies-Box-Office-Revenue/README.md

 I worked with a dataset that I got from IMDB API.
 After building the model, I analyzed another dataset for checking streaming content trends on Netflix and Amazon Prime (link : https://www.kaggle.com/ruchi798/movies-on-netflix-prime-video-hulu-and-disney).

-I wanted to understand which attributes of beauty products drive customer ratings.
-Products are rated on a scale from 1 to 5 stars.

-The goal of the classification project is to train a model to predict the rating of a product based on its attributes.
-The analysis is the base to identify gaps in the product range and therefore opportunities to create the next best-selling product for an e-commerce shop.

 ### Dataset
 The data set consists of information on 17,000 current bank customers in the study.
 The information of the datased includes both categorical and numerical variables to analyse indicated below.